Sicily Island, Louisiana: Geography

 According to the United States Census Bureau, Sicily Island has a total area of 1.49 km2, all land.
 Despite its name, Sicily Island is not an island; instead, nearby lakes and rivers gave the area a shape early settlers considered reminiscent of the island of Sicily.

 History

 In the early 1700s, the area that would become Sicily Island was the site of a Natchez settlement.
 In January 1731, towards the end of the Natchez Revolt, French forces besieged the Natchez fort, compelling the surrender of 45 men and 450 women and children.
 Although the bulk of the Natchez leaders and warriors escaped, the siege marked the last major engagement of the war.

-In 1881, a Jewish agricultural colony was created in Sicily Island with the support of the Am Olam organization.
+In 1881, a Jewish agricultural colony was created in Sicily Island with the support of the Am Olam organization and the Hebrew Emigrant Aid Society.
 The colony was mostly made up of immigrants from Yelisavetgrad who were fleeing the pogroms that began that same year.
 By 1882, the colony was completely disbanded as the Mississippi River flooded, destroying most farms.